0 Scope of Policy

-- for representatives (natural persons) of Fidentia Group's shareholders, prospective clients and clients or their affiliates and agents, professional contacts and suppliers: the FIDENTIA group entity with which you or your employer have a commercial and/or contractual relationship or are/is being contacted for the purpose of developing such a relationship.
+- for representatives (natural persons) of FIDENTIA's shareholders, prospective clients and clients or their affiliates and agents, professional contacts and suppliers: the FIDENTIA entity with which you or your employer have a commercial and/or contractual relationship or are/is being contacted for the purpose of developing such a relationship.

 - The relevant controller will be identified separately in each communication containing a link to this statement or to which this statement is attached in relation to each relevant processing.